aFku/Django-Instodramat/README.md

 * Python: 3.9
 * Django: 3.2.8

+## Environment variables

+**settings.py** uses some environment variables so you should fill them with your values.
+For this purpose I recommend write your own dockerfile and run this app as docker container.
+You can also replace variables with your values in settings.py

+SECRET_KEY - Secret key for app
+EMAIL_HOST - SMTP host for email that send message with password reset instruction EMAIL_PORT - Email host port
+EMAIL_HOST_USER - Username for email account
+EMAIL_HOST_PASSWORD - Password for email account

 ## Running app

 It is recommended to create python virtual environment for this project.
 It could be done by executing command: